It’s a trendy term among top law firms. But what really is Legal Project Management (LPM)? And do you have to be an Am Law 100 firm to do it?

 What do your legal matters have to do with a hunk of concrete in the middle of the Mojave desert?
 They all require complex coordination, clear communication, and attention to processes.
 The same planning tools that made Hoover Dam possible can also build a solid and lasting legal firm.

 The demand for Legal Project Management continues to grow.
-While historically this has come from client demands, more firms are now proactive in adopting LPM techniques.
+While historically this has come from client demands, more firms are now proactively adopting LPM techniques.
 That’s because of these documented benefits:

 - Higher profits, as firms waste less time and increase efficiency.
 As one attorney found, bringing in LPM “is the most meaningful, measurable way to drive profit without sacrificing high-quality customer service.”